Configuration

 Path matching base:

-• CLI path arguments (for example panache format docs/) limit traversal scope but do not change how include/exclude globs are resolved.
+• CLI path arguments (for example panache format docs/) limit traversal scope but do not change how globs are anchored.

 If a path matches both include and exclude, exclude wins.